If you believe it, you can do it.

 Battle The Mindset Myths

-While it would be cool, mastering your mindset will (unfortunately) not allow you to have Jedi-level mastery over yourself and environment.
+While it would be cool, mastering your mindset will (unfortunately) not allow you to have Jedi-level mastery over yourself and environment but it can also help making your resumes communicate your value.
 The mind isn’t everything and the mind is deeply affected by context, culture, and environment.
 You can best customize something that you understand fully, inside and out.
 And how can you best fully understand your mindset?
 Create it!

 Another exercise in customizing your mindset can be as simple as a two-step process: